SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

 terraform apply
 ```

-**Important**: when not using remote terraform states, the `terraform init` command will fail unless the file [remote-states.tf](remote-states.tf) is removed before initialization.
-When using remote terraform states, first follow the [procedure to create a remote terraform state](create_remote_state).
+**Important**: If you want to use remote terraform states, first follow the [procedure to create a remote terraform state](create_remote_state).

 This configuration uses the public **SUSE Linux Enterprise Server 15 for SAP Applications BYOS x86_64** image available in AWS (as defined in the file [variables.tf](variables.tf)) and can be used as is.
- You can use a different AMI for the iSCSI server by editing the variable `iscsi_srv`, it must be at least a SLES 15 version for iSCSI server.
-Previous versions aren't compatible with the iSCSI formula.

 If the use of a private/custom image is required (for example, to perform the Build Validation of a new AWS Public Cloud image), first upload the image to the cloud using the [procedure described below](#upload-image-to-aws), and then [register it as an AMI](#import-ami-via-snapshot).
-Once the new AMI is available, edit its AMI id value in the [variables.tf](variables.tf) file for your region of choice.
+Once the new AMI is available, edit its AMI id value in the [terraform.tfvars](terraform.tfvars) file for your region of choice.

-To define the custom AMI in terraform, you should use the terraform.tfvars file:
+To define the custom AMI in terraform, you should use the [terraform.tfvars](terraform.tfvars) file:
 ```
-# Custom AMI for iscsi_srv
-iscsi_srv = {
-    "eu-central-1" = "ami-xxxxxxxxxxxxxxxxx"
-}

  # Custom AMI for nodes
 sles4sap = {
     "eu-central-1" = "ami-xxxxxxxxxxxxxxxxx"
 }
 ```

 And run the commands: